globalworming/todo-list-fullstack/README.md

 ```
 * run terraform init and terraform apply (might require multiple tries first time for apis to be enabled).
 * `Error creating Trigger: googleapi: Error 400: Repository mapping does not exist.
 Please visit https://console.cloud.google.com/cloud-build/triggers/connect?project=... to connect a repository to your project` do that
-* some images are not present yet so you have to run all the deploy triggers to have the image built
+* some images are not present yet, so you have to run all the deployment triggers to have the image built
 *